-Sofia Melnychuck is a student at BASIS Tucson North where she is an 8th grader.
+Sofia Melnychuck is a sophomore at BASIS Tucson North.
 As an artist and software developer of several iBooks and apps, she started a company with her mother when she was four by integrating art and technology with the goal to encourage young girls.
 Sofia is currently bringing this into the areas of art and programming.
 She was also a recipient of the 2017 WWDC scholarship and the middle school winner of ThinkSTEAM’s 2017 ThinkBIG Video challenge.
 Sofia is excited to be the Arizona State Chapter Lead for ThinkSTEAM and to share her passion for STEAM.

-Aditi Locula is a rising freshman and will be attending Troy High School in the fall.
+Aditi Locula is a sophomore at Troy High School.
 She is a hard-working individual and is very passionate about the STEM field.
 One day, she would like to pursue a career as an engineer.
 As of now, she would like to major in computer science, however as she gains more exposure in all the fields of engineering, she’s open to changing her mind.
 Aditi has a talent for mathematics and has received many awards and distinctions for several math contests, including Pascal, Gauss 8, MML, Fryer, MOEMS, and more.
 Aditi loves to ride her bike with her friends and play tennis in her free time and is looking forward to joining the high school tennis team.
 She is currently working on learning Python and enjoys coding.